Blebo Craigs: Connections with Dundee

 Flax mill workers in Dura Den and Kemback originally from Dundee forged connections with families still in the Angus town.
 The Boys' Brigade, 17th Company (1919 onward), then 5th Company (from the mid-1930s onward) held camps in the small wood and fields at the east end of the village until the mid-1980s.
 It was felt that the country air was a break from the polluted coal-dust atmosphere in the streets and congested air inside the jute mills in Dundee at the time.
 Weekend and summer camps were offered, with the support of the village and local farmers.
 A large collection of camping photographs are held by 5th Company, Dundee, and a film from 1953 is held in the Scottish National Film Archive.
 The village telephone box was used by the boys to earn their merit badges, making their first personal call to an officer, or officer's wife in Dundee, then answering a call correctly.

 Economy

 Blebo Craigs has little economic activity.
-A locally run post office is located in the village hall.
-Historically the village had a public house but this was converted into a house.
+A locally run post office was located in the village hall until January 2026.
+Historically the village had a public house, but this was converted into a house.